meghanjacquot/Hospital-PDF-Viewer/README.md

 # Hospital PDF Viewer
- This is a PDF Viewer for Andriod OS using Java.
+ This is a PDF Viewer for Android OS using Java.